June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 # Mapping Police-Involved Deaths

-Nunavut has the highest police-involved death rate of any sub-national in Canada or the United States.
+Nunavut has the highest police-involved death rate of any sub-national division in Canada or the United States.
 It is also the only majority Indigenous (85%) sub-national division.

 <div style="overflow: hidden;
   padding-top: 56.25%;